rodpk/rodpk/README.md

 ### Hi there, I'm Rodrigo Pinheiro - aka [rodpk]👋🇧🇷

 ## I'm a student, developer and gamer!
-- I'm currently working at Lello Condominios, developing APIs in Java with JAX-RS
+- I'm currently working at CI&T
 - My main language is Java.
 - Studying Spring and other tools like Kafka, RabbitMQ and Docker
 - Hobbies: anime and games.